 I was raised on classical music.
 I took piano lessons as a kid: loved the Bach, but hated the Mozart.

-Then I heard some the Doors' first album, which had just come out (this was 1967 and I was 12 years old).
+Then I heard the Doors' first album, which had just come out (this was 1967 and I was 12 years old).
 That changed everything.
 I quit piano lessons, started listenening to all sorts of pop and rock on the radio.

 After a few short years, I migrated to British prog rock: early Genesis, ELP, Yes.
 (I still love things like "The Lamb Lies Down on Broadway".)